 *** Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

-The Government of Lebanon confirmed 542,604 cases of COVID-19 and 7,798 related deaths in the country as of June 13, 2021.
+The Government of Lebanon has confirmed over 545,000 cases of COVID-19 in the country as of July 2021.
 There is presently a curfew in place from 9:30 p.m. to 5:00 a.m. every day.
 Customers must obtain permission from the Government of Lebanon’s IMPACT platform to enter supermarkets, places of worship, and other crowded places.
 Restaurants with outdoor spaces may operate until 12:30am.
 Bars, nightclubs, cinemas, theaters, and amusement centers are closed.
 Religious ceremonies may take place with limits on attendance.
 Beirut Rafic Hariri International Airport will remain open; those who have departing flights may need to show proof of their travel.
 All air travelers over age 12 arriving in Beirut are required to undergo PCR testing upon arrival unless they have documented proof of testing positive for COVID-19 more than 15 days prior to arrival, an IgG positive test showing sufficient antibodies, or proof of full vaccination more than 15 days prior to arrival.